Should You Rent-to-Own Investment Property You Own?

 Additionally, buyers wishing to own a home in a seller’s market are more likely to pay a premium on a rent-to-own property, so that they can afford to live in their dream house and / or dream neighborhood.

 In addition to the premium sales price, rent-to-own homes often have a premium monthly payment throughout the entire lease term.
-This premium monthly payment covers the additional risk to the seller, while also benefiting the buyer, since he or she is able to pay off more on the house before they become the official owners.
-The premium monthly payment not only increases the passive income that the seller receives, but it can also be used as the funds needed to invest in another property.
+This premium monthly payment covers the additional risk to the seller while also benefiting the buyer since he or she is able to pay off more on the house before they become the official owner.
+The premium monthly payment not only increases the passive income the seller receives, but it can also be used to fund the investment in another property.

 The beauty of a rent-to-own home is that it often comes with a longer lease term.
 As any savvy real estate investor will tell you, longer lease terms tend to mean lower overturn, which in turn equates to lower maintenance and management costs.
 The longer lease term also gives the seller peace of mind, since they know that their investment property will be generating a guaranteed monthly premium for a set period of time.

-5 – Some maintenance items can be tenant’s responsibility.
+5. Some maintenance items can be the tenant’s responsibility

 As noted in the first pro, tenants are more likely to respect the property in a rent-to-own scenario.
 With this in mind, sellers will often be able to transfer some of the maintenance items over to the tenant’s responsibility.
 For example, the tenant’s might be responsible for lawn care and HVAC care throughout the entire lease term.